ir-uam/SIGIR2018/README.md

   -----------

   This code contains two main modules:
-- **Module 1:** MonteCarlo computation of the integral described in section 5.3 of the paper, producing the results displayed in Figure 3.
+- **Module 1:** Monte Carlo computation of the integral described in section 5.3 of the paper, producing the results displayed in Figure 3.

   The module includes the following packages:
     - `es.uam.ir.distribution`: classes to represent values of key conditional probabilities for simulated items.